lamSompa/CODE_Student_Task-Manager/README.md

     MONGODB_URI=your_mongodb_connection_string
     ```
   - Replace `your_mongodb_connection_string` with the actual connection string provided by MongoDB Atlas or your MongoDB service.

-- **Other Environment Variables:**
-  - If your application uses other services (e.g., email services, third-party APIs), ensure you add their respective environment variables in the .env file.
-  - Example:
-    ```
-    API_KEY=your_api_key
-    SECRET_KEY=your_secret_key
-    ```

-- **Configuration Files:**
-  - Ensure any configuration files required by your application are correctly set up and point to the right resources or endpoints.

-- **Loading Environment Variables:**
-  - Ensure your application is set up to load these environment variables.
-If you are using Node.js, you can use the dotenv package to load variables from the .env file:
-    ```
-    require('dotenv').config();
-    ```

 4. **Start the Server**
    ```bash